|Page Type:||Trip Report|

 Now, when you think of the Wind River Range, you most likely think about the big glaciers and glaciated peaks in the heart of the range or about the granite spires of the aptly named Cirque of the Towers.

 The northern part of the range, however, is not like that much at all.
 Instead, deep canyons, thick forests, and broad, flat-topped mountains predominate.
-While the heart of the range is more in tune with an alpinist’s dream, the northern section is more evocative of the classical West; you almost expect to see cowboys driving a herd or a pair of outlaws to appear riding in the distance.
+While the heart of the range is more in tune with an alpinist’s dream, the northern section is more evocative of the classical West; you almost expect to see cowboys driving a herd, or a pair of outlaws to appear riding in the distance.

 As I set off at dawn and found myself to be the only person out on what is one of the busiest sections of trail in the Wind River Range, I reflected, once again, on the many rewards of rising early no matter how much the warm covers tempt me to stay.
-Not only did I get out and back well ahead of the thunderstorms that sat over the range later in the day, but I enjoyed solitude and the prettiest light of the day as well.
+Not only did I get out and back well ahead of the thunderstorms that sat over the range later in the day, but I also enjoyed solitude and the prettiest light of the day.
 In fact, I did not see another person all day until I returned to the trail on the way back, and it was still early enough that I didn’t encounter too many other people.

-After leaving the trail and beginning the much-dreaded bushwhacking section, the windshield tourist began preparing his “See?” speech, but his smugness shriveled away before the triumph of the mountaineer when it turned out that there were good game trails that all but eliminated and true bushwhacking.
+After leaving the trail and beginning the much-dreaded bushwhacking section, the windshield tourist began preparing his “See?” speech, but his smugness shriveled away before the triumph of the mountaineer when it turned out that there were good game trails that all but eliminated any true bushwhacking.
 Having spent far less time and effort than expected to get to the open ridge that would lead to the summit, I allowed myself a smile for the good choice I had made in doing this one last peak.

 From there, it was all splendor as I hiked up meadows and feasted on the sights, sounds, and smells of the early mountain morning, depicted to some extent in the following photographs.
 The summit pinnacle was the icing-- reaching the highpoint required about 100’ of Class 3 scrambling at the end.